samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Given an infinitely fast processor and an infinite amount of memory, every program can be refactored to have at most 1 variable (i.e. `var` in Scala) while remaining functionally equivilant, and this `var` need only occur in the entry point of the application.
 This means only one function, the entry point, mutates anything, while all other functions are pure.

 **Note:** Most modern functional languages provide many native functions that hide away `var`s and most modern computers are very powerful, therefore most modern programs should respect State Monism.

-Theorem -

-Given two scopes S_1 and S_2 where S_2 is a subscope of S_1, moving a `var` from S_1 into only S_2 cannot increase the number of non-referntially transparent expressions.

-2. We favour programs with fewer non-referentially transparent expressions
-3.

 ## Call Complexity